emissary-ingress/emissary/reference/circuit-breakers.md

 (Default: `default`) Specifies the priority to which the circuit breaker settings apply to; can be set to either `default` or `high`.

 ### `max_connections`
-(Default: `1024`) Specifies the maximum number of connections that Ambassador will make to the services.
+(Default: `1024`) Specifies the maximum number of connections that Ambassador Edge Stack will make to the services.
 In practice, this is more applicable to HTTP/1.1 than HTTP/2.

 ### `max_pending_requests`
 (Default: `1024`) Specifies the maximum number of requests that will be queued while waiting for a connection.
 In practice, this is more applicable to HTTP/1.1 than HTTP/2.